pablo-icm/emm/content/publication/linares-assessing-2012/index.md

   in the Medes Islands Marine Reserve (established in 1992) and in adjacent unprotected areas.
-Moreover, we compared colony size in the Medes Islands Marine Reserve, where recreational diving is allowed and poaching has been observed after reserve establishment, with colony size in three other marine protected areas (Banyuls, Carry‐le‐Rouet, and Scandola) with the enforced prohibition of fishing and diving.
+Moreover, we compared colony size in the Medes Islands Marine Reserve, where recreational diving is allowed and poaching has been observed after reserve establishment, with colony size in three other marine protected areas (Banyuls, Carry-le-Rouet, and Scandola) with the enforced prohibition of fishing and diving.
 At the end of the study, the size of red coral colonies at all sampling sites in the Medes Islands was significantly smaller than predicted by growth models and smaller than those